-Rental income is recognized over the rental period on a straight-line basis.
+The cutoff for spreading income from rent over the rent period is made on a straight-line basis.

 3. Financing income

 Financing income (or expenses) are presented in the statement of activities net of amounts carried to restricted net assets in order to maintain the value of the restricted net assets according to the instructions of the donor or the provisions of the law.